 So, at the end of all of this, my question to you is:

-Why on Earth would anyone not travel by bicycle?
+Why on Earth would you not choose to see the world by bicycle?